studenttak/modules/0435/mdModule.md

       * the left column displays locations as offsets from where the stack pointer points to
       * the right column displays the item in relation to parameters, local variables, and return address
     * cross-check again to ensure consistency with callercallee.md
-2. Define TTPASM labels as offsets to access items on the frame
+2. Define TTPASM labels as offsets to access items on the frame:
+  * Explain why items on the frame are at the specific offsets
 3. Guidance to implementation in TTPASM:
-  * Break the code into sections, where each section focuses on a specific aspect of the implementation.
+  * Break the implementation into conceptual steps, each focusing on a specific task (e.g., frame allocation, parameter access, variable access, assignments, etc.)
-  * Do not present actual TTPASM code, but describe what the code should accomplish.
-  * Specify what each section of code needs to accomplish using the following language:
-    * Offsets from where the stack pointer points to
-    * C/C++ concepts like local variables, parameters, pointers, address-of
+  * For each step:
-    * Memory-related operations: what needs to read from memory, what needs to be written to memory
+    * Explain what needs to be done in terms of stack operations, register usage and memory access.
-  * use labels and offsets to access stack items
+    * Refer to offsets from the stack pointer for accessing frame items using labels, without detailing the corresponding TTPASM code
+    * Relate steps directly to the equivalent C constructs and how the stack layout supports their execution.
+  * Avoid providing TTPASM mnemonics, instruction sequences, or concrete register assignments.
+Instead, focus on the logical flow and interactions between registers, memory, and stack frames.
 4. Verify stack consistency
   * Verify calculations of positions of items on the stack knowing the stack "grows downward," and that the stack pointer points to the last item pushed.
   * Explicitly explain how the stack pointer (D) changes throughout the function